 The only real remedy for this unfortunately is to fall off.
 Once you fall off once, you realize that it’s not that bad.

 Another potential solution if you feel like your fear is really interfering with your riding is to try vaulting.

 Vaulting is an equestrian discipline in which you’re actually taught how to fall off properly and to dismount and mount your horse while they’re moving.
 It’s also the sport with the highest safety record out of all horse-related disciplines and so literally the safest way to increase your confidence.

 Most Importantly – Have Fun!

-I would love to hear some of your stories about your first rides!
-Or generally if you have some a funny or inspiring story you’d like to share with everyone, please don’t hesitate at all comment below or e-mail me at firstname.lastname@example.org 🙂
+I would love to hear some of your stories about your first rides, or any Western horseback riding tips you might have!
+Or generally if you have some a funny or inspiring story you’d like to share with everyone, please don’t hesitate at all comment below or e-mail me at email@example.com 🙂

 Did you like these Western horseback riding tips?
 Well why not pin this post!